 Ever feel like you’re under pressure to get things done but have so little time to do them in?
 We’ve all been there, and even for the most organized people, this situation can often feel very overwhelming and almost like you’re drowning.
 Why?
-Because we all have deadlines to meet, tasks to take care of and are worried about not getting enough done.
+Because we all have deadlines to meet, tasks to take care of, and are worried about not getting enough done.

 There’s some good news though – there’s an answer to this problem and it revolves around prioritizing.

 Prioritizing tasks is important in order to make sure you get everything done.
-Prioritization enables you to make sure you pay attention to tasks that are urgent and get them done first, before moving onto lower priority tasks.
+Prioritization enables you to make sure you pay attention to tasks that are urgent and get them done first, before moving on to lower priority tasks.

 By ignoring the need to prioritize tasks, you may find yourself stressed out with how to get everything done and when.
 Not to mention, you’ll be less productive and less organized.

 However, by mastering this – you’ll change your life.
 We’re not kidding.
-Knowing how to prioritise will make you much more productive, keep you focused and reduce stress.
+Knowing how to prioritize will make you much more productive, keep you focused and reduce stress.
 Not to mention you’ll be much better at conducting a good work/life balance.

-Additionally, once you sit down and arrange your priorities, you’ll find that a lot of the things that you thought were super urgent, aren’t and that you have time to focus on other things.
-The actual process of prioritizing your work however, seems simple – when in fact it’s not THAT simple in practice.
+Additionally, once you sit down and arrange your priorities, you’ll find that a lot of the things that you thought were super urgent aren’t and that you have time to focus on other things.
+The actual process of prioritizing your work, however, seems simple – when in fact it’s not THAT simple in practice.
 You’re going to need a clear system to make sure you have a ‘to-do’ list that is totally under control.